|Nutritional Guidelines (per serving)|

 Optional Dipping Sauces:

 In a large bowl, whisk together the buttermilk and hot sauce.

 Add the cubed chicken, then cover and marinate in the refrigerator for 30 minutes to 1 hour.

 In another large bowl, combine the flour, paprika, salt, baking powder, sage, thyme, garlic powder, onion powder, and cayenne pepper.

-Working a few pieces at a time, use a slotted spoon to lift the chicken from the buttermilk, allowing the excess buttermilk to back into the bowl.
+Working a few pieces at a time, use a slotted spoon to lift the chicken from the buttermilk, allowing the excess buttermilk to drip back into the bowl.
 Place the chicken in the breading mix and toss to coat.

 Using another slotted spoon, lift the coated chicken from the breading mix and place back in the buttermilk bowl.
 Repeat the process once more to create a second coating.